phalcon-orphanage/docs/en/reference/assets.rst

     // This a remote resource that does not need filtering
     $js->join(true);

-    //The name of the final file path
+    // The name of the final file path
     $js->setTargetPath('public/production/final.js');

-    //The script html tag is generated with this URI
+    // The script html tag is generated with this URI
     $js->setTargetUri('production/final.js');

 If resources are going to be joined, we need also to define which file will be used to store the resources